abeersobhy/Problem-Solving/README.md

+All the solved problem have been submitted successfully on codeforces.
-Java language basics were used to solve all the problems in this repo
+Java language basics were used to solve all the problems in this repo.